Network Imaging / IVS

 How

-After performing these steps, please try again to deploy your image.
-Be sure the image association is set to True before PXE booting the machine.
+After the IVS verifies successfully, try the image deployment again.
+Confirm that the image association is set to True before PXE booting the target machine.

 How to re-enroll an IVS